 |Boat ride price||From CHF 3 to CHF 20|

-The Rhine Falls is located on the High Rhine around 47 km north of Zurich between the villages of Neuhausen am Rheinfall and Laufen-Uhwiesen/Dachsen.
+The Rhine Falls is on the High Rhine about 47 km north of Zurich between the villages of Neuhausen am Rheinfall and Laufen-Uhwiesen/Dachsen.
 A more well-known and bigger town in the area is Schaffhausen, which is 3,7 km away.

 If you follow the Rhine about 20 km upstream from the falls, you’ll reach Lake Constance.
-The mighty river interrupts its journey for a while to flow through the lake.
 It’s also along this piece of river, close to Lake Constance, where you’ll find Stein am Rhein, possibly the best-preserved medieval town in Switzerland.

 Depending on which roads you take, the distance from Zurich To Rhine Falls is between 43 km and 47 km.
-There are three possible routes, all taking under an hour to reach the falls.
-Just remember you need a Swiss Vignette (toll sticker) to travel on the motorways.
+There are three possible routes, all taking under an hour.
+Just remember you need a Swiss vignette (toll sticker) to travel on the motorways.